NeerT99/InstagramAutomation/README.md

 # InstagramAutomation
 The goal of this repository is to create a script that fully automates all aspects of an Instagram Page.
 These include:
  - Finding the Content - VideoScraper
+ - Produce Clips from the Videos - ClipFinder
  - Creation of Content - CreateReel
  - Marketing the Page - FollowBot